 You see the pattern?
 The more you build it up, the greater the distance there is for expectations to fall.

 Enter the surprise trip to Disneyland with your kids.

 In this social media world we all work hard for “the big reveal.”
-Except when you build up hype, you build expectation, and that can lead to disappoint if you can jump that very high bar.
+Except when you build up hype, you build expectation, and that can lead to disappointment if you can’t clear the very high bar that’s been set.